April Gardening Opportunities

 ‘Tokyo Cross’ is a versatile and fast-growing turnip.
 Every part of this plant is edible, the leaves and roots are both very tasty.
 Roots can be harvested when they’re radish sized, as baby veg, or left to grow on and harvested between radish and tennis ball size.
 Sow a number of Tokyo Cross’ seeds every week or two, from spring until autumn, for a regular supply of mild, creamy white turnips and sweet, tasty greens.
 Seeds can be sown directly where they are to grow, either in containers or in the ground.

 It’s lovely to grow your own lettuces and salads.
 I mix seeds of my favourite lettuce varieties, perked up with a few fennel and basil seeds and sow in window boxes.
 I enjoy baby leaf salads, I cut the leaves just above soil level after just a couple of weeks’ growth.
 For a continuous supply, I harvest the leaves from one container one week, and leaves from the other planter, the following week.
 Keep your plants well-watered and they’ll provide you with crisp, fresh tasting salads, all spring and summer long!

 Are you growing any tomatoes?
 The sooner you sow your tomato seeds the better, as your plants need a considerable amount of time to grow and develop.
 You’ll find lots of information about the new tomato varieties I trialled in my Tomato Trial.
 Tomatoes can be started off inside a glasshouse or on a bright, windowsill.
 Plant out after all risk of frost has passed, at the end of May or beginning of June.
-Alternatively, you could purchase tomato plants at your local garden centre or nursery.

 This article was first published in the April 2019 edition of Vantage Point Magazine.